lcxdi8887/simple-stock-data-tracker/README.md

 ![Stock Details Settings](./stock-details-settings.PNG)

 ### Stock News (complex/compact)
+This section list latest news based on the stock which users choose from the left stock list.
+By going through those news, users can make more reliable prediction about a specific stock.
+#### Features:
+- This section is collapsible/expandable by clicking the section header;
-This section will list maximum 10 latest news of the selected stocks.
-This section is able to be collapsed by click the section header.
+- Maximum 10 latest news of the selected stock;

-There are two views that users can simply switch by clicking the toggle button.
-The complex view offers more information about each items, such as summary of the news.

-Compact view is the default view for stock news section.
+- Users can switch between complex or compact views based on their preferences.
+The default view is compact.

 Compact View

 ![News With Compact View](./demo/stock-news-simple-view.PNG)

 Complex View

 ![News With Complex View](./demo/stock-news-complex-view.PNG)

 ### Stock Chart